 If you're thinking about law school, it's really important to plan ahead.
 Our checklist can help you get started.
-One of the first things you'll want to do is set up your LSAC account on this website—it's your gateway to the entire law school admission process.
+One of the first things you'll want to do is set up your LSAC.org account—it's your gateway to the entire law school admission process.
 Your LSAC account number will be your primary identifier for all LSAC services.

 Our Credential Assembly Service (CAS) streamlines the admission process because you need only have your transcripts, recommendations, and evaluations sent one time to LSAC, and we summarize them and combine them with your LSAT scores and writing samples into a report that we send to your prospective law schools.
 The Credential Assembly Service includes access through your LSAC account to electronic applications for all ABA-approved law schools.

 Canadian law schools do not participate in the Credential Assembly Service, but do require an LSAT score.
 Melbourne Law School participates in the Credential Assembly Service (but does not require that candidates use it); the school does require an LSAT score.